-Read two students’ accounts of applying for and receiving SSA bursaries, and how it helped them:
+Former students’ accounts of how receiving an SSA bursary helped them:

 ‘Being awarded the funding was a huge weight off my shoulders because the family solely depend on my income… I was aware that I needed to improve my academic knowledge and background, to better equip me to cope with the challenging employment market in order to stabilise my family and the main factor that is still impacting on this ability is the financial difficulties… the funding award greatly helps to ease this burden… my anxiety, which in turn has, to some extent, affected my ability to perform as well as I would’ve hoped in University.

 The funding awarded has enabled me to focus on my academic work and still be able to help my family whilst reducing the amount of stress I would be under.